Nawab Malik's ED custody extended; agency says amount mentioned in earlier remand plea was typo | Law-Order

 But ASG Anil Singh said whether it was Rs 55,000 or even Rs 1, probe must be conducted.

-Pressing for a six-day extension of Malik's remand, the ED said the court had initially granted ED the minister's custody till March 3, but he was admitted to hospital for treatment between February 25 and 28 and could not be questioned during this period.
+Pressing for a six-day extension of Malik's remand, the ED said the court had initially granted it the minister's custody till March 3, but he was admitted to a hospital for treatment between February 25 and 28 and could not be questioned during this period.

-The ED has gathered evidence that Malik played and continues to play a crucial role in laundering certain other proceeds of crime/usurped properties, the latest remand plea claimed.
+The ED has gathered evidence that Malik played and continues to play a crucial role in laundering certain other proceeds of crime or usurped properties, the latest remand plea claimed.

+Among other things, the NCP leader had illegally occupied or usurped a property in Kurla, the ED said.

+This property too was apparently obtained by threatening the original owners, and there were no valid sale documents, the agency added.

 The role of Malik and the underworld had surfaced in this property deal and he and his family prima facie appeared to be the beneficiary, it added.